AIR SEALING YOUR CRAWL SPACE

 Air Sealing Your Crawl Space

 Your goal should be to make the crawl space a part of the conditioned space of your home.
-This means that temperature & humidity levels should match that of the rest of the house.
-You want to air seal your exterior walls with spray foam or Ridged Foam Board insulation.
+This means that temperature & humidity levels should be closer to that of the rest of the house.
+You want to air seal your exterior walls with spray foam or rigid non permeable insulation.
 You want to fill all of the gaps with expanding foam to prevent air leakage and for added protection you want to encapsulate your crawl space with at least a 10 mil encapsulation liner.

-• Eliminate sources of water in the crawl space.
+• Help eliminate sources of water in the crawl space.

-• Insulate the foundation walls, not the sub-floor
+• Insulate the exterior foundation walls, not the sub-floor

 • Use an insulation that resists damage from water (not fiberglass or cellulose).